marcelogaldino/aircnc/README.md

 ### Dependencies

 <p>
-Use
+Use Yarn as your default package manager

 ```
-Yarn
+Yarn install
 ```
-as your default package manager
 </p>

 - Web